lottehime/ACNH-Pattern-Research/README.md

 ### ACNH Design Pattern Fix Conclusion

 If we take the `PlayerID` and `TownID` data extracted from `personal.dat` and inject it at offsets `0x54` and `0x38` respectively, then write these back to their correct location in `main.dat` (main pattern offset + index) we end up with a pattern written with the image we wanted, and the correct player and town IDs.
-Then we can overwrite the data at `0x70` with `0x00, 0x00, 0x00, 0x00`.
-This allows the user to own/edit them in-game.
+Then we can overwrite the data at `0x70` with `0x02, 0xEE, 0x00, 0x00`.
+This allows the user to own/edit them in-game and placed version will maintain their transparency.

 When you mix the pattern being updated with the players IDs correctly, and the IsEdited flags flipped to edited you get a correctly named and editable pattern imported into your save.
 Yay!